Skip to main content

 AgentRecurring specialist with own memory

-A command cannot embed additional reference files — for that, use a skill.
-A command has no persistent memory — for that, use an agent.
+A user-invocable skill cannot embed additional reference files without a skill folder — for that, create a full skill directory with SKILL.md plus resource files.
+A skill has no persistent memory — for that, use an agent.

 Practical tips

-One command, one responsibility.
-As soon as a command does two distinct things, split it.
+One skill, one responsibility.
+As soon as a skill does two distinct things, split it.
 Name with an action verb first (commit, release, sync) so that the intent is immediately readable in the list of available commands.

 Enter your email to read the full card and get the complete PDF bundle.